simonbuchan/native-reg/README.md

 Wraps [`RegCreateKeyExW`](https://docs.microsoft.com/en-us/windows/desktop/api/winreg/nf-winreg-regcreatekeyexw)

+> Creates the specified registry key.
+If the key already exists, the function opens it.
+Note that key names are not case sensitive.

-You must call `closeKey` on the result to clean up.
+You must call [`closeKey`](#closekey) on the result to clean up.

 ```ts
 export function createKey(